carboncredits/x4c/docs/key-management.md

 For the online part of the X4C service, where retirements are carried out on a continuous basis via a web-service, a hot wallet will be required.
 As should now be obvious, this is then then part of the system at most risk.
 We can mitigate some of that risk by following these two guidelines:

 1. No wallets with any sort of significant power should be stored on a publicly reachable server (so neither FA2 Oracle or Custodian Owner).
-1. No private-keys should be left on any publicly reachable server.
+1. No private keys should be left on any publicly reachable server.

-Note that by "publicly reachable" I mean any server that your web service connects to, even if that machine isn't on the public facing Internet directly.
-We have to assume that any node in a cluster that makes up a web-service can be reachable once compromised by an attacker.
-If your private-keys are on a machine that only response to local network requests from a publicly addressable we have to assume that a determined attacker will compromise the first machine to then reach the second machine.
+Note that by "publicly reachable" I mean any server that your web service connects to, even if that node isn't on the public facing Internet directly.
+We have to assume that any node in a cluster that makes up a web-service can be reachable via other compromised nodes.
+If your private keys are on a node that only responds to local network requests from a publicly addressable node we have to assume that a determined attacker will compromise the first node to then reach the second node.

 The solution to this is then twofold:

 1. We should use operator wallets for any contract endpoints that require a hot wallet as part of the deployment.
-1. We should use an HSM to store the private-key on the server, so as to limit the impact of an attack.
+1. We should use an HSM to store the private key on the server, so as to limit the impact of an attack.

 Thus in the X4C system, the hot/cold wallet division would become: